 Graduate students will be eligible to teach their own stand-alone courses within the department after they have been admitted to candidacy and have successfully defended an approved dissertation proposal.
-Students should speak to the Director of Undergraduate Studies about their interest in teaching their own classes.
+Students should speak to the Director of Undergraduate Studies about their interest in teaching their own classes, although such opportunities depend on the curricular needs at the undergraduate level.